devopspass/devopspass/README.md

 ## ⭐️ Why DevOps Pass AI?

-We're reintroducing the timeless KISS principle in DevOps.
+We're reintroducing the timeless Unix (originally US Navy) principle called KISS ([Keep It Simple, Stupid!](https://en.wikipedia.org/wiki/KISS_principle)), but in DevOps area.
-We're trying to make as simple as possible:
+We're trying to make some things as simple as possible:

 * **Tools inventory** - keep links to all DevOps tools by hand
 * **Tools onboarding** - install all necessary tools from UI in a few clicks, keep onboarding instructions links together with apps
 * **Tools adoption** - "One-click-getting-started" principle, dont bother engineers with reading "Getting started ..." documentation, allow them click a few buttons and proceed with business necessary tasks